 - Set up an IRA account for each employee.

-The written agreement must include your name, the requirements for employee participation, the signature of a responsible official and a set allocation formula.
+The written agreement must include the employer’s name, requirements for employee participation, the signature of a responsible official and a set allocation formula.

-After you make your first contribution, you and your employees will receive a statement from the financial institution.
-You should continue to receive a statement each year after that.
+After the first contribution, employers and their eligible employees will receive a statement from the financial institution and an annual statement each year after that.